 To become a mentor in the Mazie Mentoring Program, you must be at least 21 years of age and a high school graduate.
 You also must commit to meeting with your mentee for an average of 8 hours per month so you can make a positive impact on that young teen's life.

 For more information about becoming a mentor, click here.

 Mazie Mentoring and Big Brothers Big Sisters

-We are very pleased to announce that, as of July 1, 2017 The John Andrew Mazie Memorial Foundation has become a member of the Big Brothers Big Sisters of Central Massachusetts organization.
+As of July 1, 2017, the Mazie Mentoring Program became a member of the Big Brothers Big Sisters of Central Massachusetts & Metrowest organization.
 Although both organizations will continue to operate and fund-raise separately, the combined organizations will be able to reduce back-office expenses and expand their programs into other schools.
 Click here to learn more about this exciting partnership.